-My role specifically had been to work on developing a model for churches who are interested in doing mental health inclusion.
+My role specifically had been to work on developing a model for churches that are interested in doing mental health inclusion.
 So we have other folks on our team who will consult and work with, again churches that are looking to serve kids with sort of the traditional intellectual developmental disabilities.

 [00:10:44] My piece has been developing a mental health inclusion model that churches can follow if they want to serve this larger population of families.
 That is probably, and it’s interesting, there’s guy Lamar Hardwick who’s up.
-Fascinatingly, he’s an African-American pastor of a mixed race church in Atlanta who was diagnosed with autism in his mid thirties, wrote this book called Disability in the Church.
+Fascinatingly, he’s an African-American pastor of a mixed-race church in Atlanta who was diagnosed with autism in his mid-thirties, wrote this book called Disability in the Church.

 And one of the points that Lamar made is that the largest minority group in the United States are individuals and families affected by disability.
 With all the conversations that are going on in terms of talking about diversity and the need for our churches to become more diverse, one of the places we need to start is by thinking about folks who have this range of conditions.
 Where many of them, the presence of their mental health condition or the presence of a family with that condition has made it impossible for them to be part of church.

 Carrie: Can you talk a little bit more about that as far as what specific things were they encountering that were keeping them from being able to go to church?
 Like lack of feeling welcome maybe because their child had a disability or just their child being too anxious to be in a group setting.